Device and user space in generativepy.drawing

 Here is the image it produces (which is identical to the image created in the previous tutorial, even though the rectangle is expressed in a different user space).

-The setup function accepts either a width, or height, or both.
+function accepts either a width

-• Since the pixel size is 500 by 400, setting width to 5 creates a scale factor of 100, so the user space of 5 by 4 maps onto device space 500 by 400.
+to 5 creates a scale factor of 100, so the user space of 5 by 4 maps onto device space 500 by 400. - If you prefer you could set the

-• You can set both width and height.
-This creates the possibility of having different scale factors in the x and y directions.
-For example, width=5 and height=8 creates a scale factor of 100 in the x-direction but 50 in the y-direction.
+creates a scale factor of 100 in the x-direction but 50 in the y-direction.
 User space of 5 by 8 maps onto device space 500 by 400.
 This means that objects are "squashed" in the y-direction, so for example, if you draw a square it will appear as an elongated rectangle.

 Of course, you don't need to stick to integer scale factors.
 For example, you could take a 500 by 400 device space and select a width of 857 if you wanted, which would create a scale factor of about 0.583.